C'est si bon: Adaptations

 Vécsey Ernő wrote the Hungarian lyrics for the recording of Záray Márta.
 The title of the song became "Vártam rád".

+Tokiko Iwatani wrote the Japanese lyrics for the recording of Fubuki Koshiji.
+In 1978, Jun'ichi Nakahara wrote other Japanese lyrics for the recording of Yukihiro Takahashi.
+The title of the song is not translated into Japanese.

 In 1974, Klaane Jan wrote the Dutch lyrics for his version with Roland Thyssen and his Orchestra.
 The title of the song became "T'ess zu goot".

-In 1978, Jun'ichi Nakahara wrote the Japanese lyrics for the recording of Yukihiro Takahashi.
-The title of the song is not translated into Japanese.

 In 1984, Alla Bayanova wrote the Romanian lyrics for his version.
 The title of the song became "Ce frumos".